ScottMorse/PyMusician/README.md

 per_4th = Interval.from_notes(F,Bb) # returns Interval('P4')
 ```

-*For now, this concludes the Interval class.
-There is certainly more to come with this class, especially in interval analysis.*
+*There is certainly more to come with this class, especially in interval analysis.*

 # **The Mode Class**